fallen-icarus/p2p-wallet/README.md

 tarball).
 For cardano-hw-cli, you must use version 1.15.0-rc1, or later.
 You can find all of the cardano-hw-cli releases [here](https://github.com/vacuumlabs/cardano-hw-cli/releases).

+> [!IMPORTANT]
+> If you install cardano-hw-cli by downloading the tarball, *all* files in the tarball must be moved
+> to your $PATH (eg, the HID files must also be found in your path).
+Without them, cardano-hw-cli
+> will not be able to talk to your hardware wallet, even if the right udev rules are configured.

 #### Ledger Wallets

 If you are using a ledger hardware wallet on linux, you will need to add the udev rules so that you